 Walls and Ceilings

-Begin cleaning smoke-damaged walls and ceilings by removing the soot particles that cling to them.
-There are several ways to do it.
-First, you can use a vacuum cleaner, holding the nozzle slightly above the surface of the affected area, moving back and forth, until all loose particles are removed.
-You can also clean the area with a dry chemical sponge.
-Wipe off the soot stains on walls and ceilings.
-Do it repeatedly until all particles are gone.
+To clean walls and ceilings that have been affected by smoke damage, start by getting rid of the tiny particles of soot that stick to them.
+There are a few ways to do this.
+First, you can use a vacuum cleaner by hovering the nozzle slightly above the surface and moving it back and forth until you remove all loose particles.
+Another option is to use a dry chemical sponge to wipe away the soot stains on the walls and ceilings.
+Repeat this process until all the particles are gone.
 Another effective cleaner for smoke-damaged walls and ceilings is Trisodium Phosphate (TSP).
-Add 1 tablespoon of TSP to a bucket with 1 gallon of warm water, then using a sponge, wipe off your walls and ceilings.
+Mix 1 tablespoon of TSP with 1 gallon of warm water in a bucket, then use a sponge to wipe your walls and ceilings.

 Upholstery and Textiles